 Collaboration is key to sharing knowledge freely, learning from one another, and jointly thinking of innovative ideas to help both parties grow.

 If employees have creative ideas for a fundraising event, they should feel free to share them with the nonprofit.
-Brainstorming can help a nonprofit think of new ideas they might have never thought of themselves.
+Brainstorming can help nonprofits think of new ideas they might have never thought of themselves.
 Event attendance and total donations could reap impressive results when those creative ideas are put into action.